UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/6b_practical_PX4_Aerostack2_ROS2.md

 cd ~/project_gazebo_ws/src/project_mavlink
 ./launch_as2_gazebo.bash -n qav1
 ```
-Start the PX4 SITL:
+Start the PX4 SITL, it will launch the gazebo automatically:

 ```bash
 cd PX4-Autopilot
 make px4_sitl gz_x500
 ```

-Run the mission file: navigate to the mission monitoring panel by using ctrl+B and ↑ ↓ ← →, and then
+Run the mission file: navigate to the mission monitoring panel by using ctrl+b and arrow keys ↑ ↓ ← →, and then

 ```bash
 python3 mission.py